subakmil/Magic-8-ball/README.md

 # Mixed Messages
 > Project builds up a program that outputs a new, random message every time a user runs the program.
-Project is builts in JavaScript.
+Project is built in JavaScript.

 ## Table of contents
 - [Mixed Messages](#mixed-messages)